 Link Your Content!

 Without links, your content can’t rank!
-With a solid internal linking strategy, you can show which content is related and which of your articles are most informative and valuable.
-If you follow the guidelines in this post both Google and your users will understand your site better, which will, in turn, increase your chance of ranking.
+With a solid internal linking strategy, you’re able to show what content is related and which articles are most informative.
+This not only helps yourself but any visitors to your site or blog.
+Remember, ease of use is one of the most important things when creating online content.
+If you follow the guidelines in this post both Google and your users will understand your site better, which will, in turn, boost your rankings and increase usability.